garylirocks/quickrefs/azure-logic-apps.markdown

 A logic app has three sets of IP addresses:

 - **Access endpoint IP addresses**: public IP of the logic app
-- **Connector outgoing IP addresses**: when an outgoing connection is made via a API connector
+- **Connector outgoing IP addresses**: when an outgoing connection is made via a managed connector
-   - The `AzureConnectors` tag represents the IP address prefixes used by prebuilt connectors to make outbound calls to their respective services.
+  - You can use service tags, `AzureConnectors` or `AzureConnectors.[region]`
-   - The same service tag also represents IP address prefixes used by some prebuilt connectors to make inbound webhook callbacks to Azure Logic Apps.
+   - The same service tag also represents IP address prefixes used by some prebuilt connectors to make inbound webhook callbacks to Azure Logic Apps
-   - Each region also has their own `AzureConnectors.[region]` service tag.
-You can use the same service tag to include all the IP address prefixes used by prebuilt connectors.
-- **Runtime outgoing IP addresses**: when an outgoing connection is made without a connector, such as an HTTP action
+- **Runtime outgoing IP addresses**: when an outgoing connection is made with a built-in connector, such as an HTTP action

 ## Connectors